 The Medical School conducts internationally renowned research in neuroscience, diabetes, diagnostic imaging, cardiovascular diseases, genetics, immunology and many other areas.

-Fifteen Nobel laureates have been associated with the School, 17 faculty members belong to the National Academy of Sciences’ Institute of Medicine, and the school ranks third in the number of members elected to the American Society of Clinical Investigation.
+Nineteen Nobel laureates have been associated with the School, 14 faculty members belong to the National Academy of Sciences’ Institute of Medicine, and 22 have been elected to the National Academy of Medicine.

 Although each faculty member pursues his or her own projects, several topics are explored collaboratively through both laboratory and clinical research:

 - Inflammatory bowel disease

 - Neurogastroenterology and motility

 Additionally, the division has a strong focus on molecular regulation of intestinal gene expression, especially with regard to mechanisms of lipid and carbohydrate transport.